bringsyrup/GravityPowered/README.txt

 READ gravGen.pdf FOR THE MATH BEHIND THE CODE.
 IT'S A BUNCH OF PHYSICS STUFF, LOOK UP GEAR SYSTEMS IF IT'S DIFFICULT TO FOLLOW.

--- gravity_opt.py is for findinf the optimal power load for a gravity-powered gear system connected to an electrical generator/alternator.
+-- gravity_opt.py is for finding the optimal power load for a gravity-powered gear system connected to an electrical generator/alternator.
 The system is optimized with given characterization data from the desired generator/alternator.
 Fake data (fake_data.txt) is provided in the repo as an example and for running the code without real data.
 See REQUIREMENTS to learn more about the required data.

 -- gravity_n.py (in directory old_stuff) doesn't optimize for energy efficiency, is pretty straight forward, and doesn't really do anything interesting.